bossley9/Sam-Bossley/README.md

 # Sam-Bossley
-History of my main website code
+History of my website code

 [![Netlify Status](https://api.netlify.com/api/v1/badges/ff4a7296-2bf7-43fe-95f0-ace4556e5e43/deploy-status)](https://app.netlify.com/sites/sam-bossley/deploys)

 This is a working history of my website throughout the years.
-It's continually a work in progress and I'm always learning new things about HTML, CSS, and W3C standards along the way.
+It's continually a work in progress and I'm always learning new things about good web development practices along the way.

 Over the past few years I've been using less and less javascript for animations/events in order to reduce the amount of script files.
 I've also put effort into using fewer external files, such as fonts or icon fonts (sometimes I have to ask myself, "Is this really necessary?
 Does it contribute to the overall purpose of the page?").